Mixed with Campari and tequila, you won’t want to sleep on the full-bodied Siesta Cocktail.

 Nutrition

-I like to serve my Siestas the way I serve my Negronis, in a fancy-schmancy, chilled coupe glass.
+For a Siesta, you’ll need a chilled coupe glass.
 A sophisticated drink like this demands to be seen in just the right ensemble.
-You can chill your coupe by sticking it in the freezer for about fifteen minutes before serving, or fill it with ice and dump the cubes before you pour.
+You can chill your coupe by sticking it in the freezer for about 15 minutes before serving, or fill it with ice and dump the cubes before you pour.
 Stick a wedge of grapefruit on the side and you’re golden.

 Siesta Cocktail Variations

-Love the Siesta Cocktail and want more Campari drinks?
-Did you try and love our Negroni recipe?
+Love the Siesta cocktail and want more drinks that feature the delights of Campari?
 Check out some of these other recipes from Twist and Toast:

 - Classic Aperol Spritz – Still find Campari too bitter?
 Then check out our recipe for the Aperol Spritz, featuring the lighter-tasting alternative.